-Professional Expense Allowance: $2,125 per year to cover travel to conferences, books, memberships, computers, etc. Unused balances are carried over to the next academic year (July 1 – June 30) to max of 6 times annual allocation.
-Guidelines are posted on the Financial Services Division website.
+Professional Expense Allowance: $2,200 per year to cover travel to conferences, books, memberships, computers, etc. Unused balances are carried over to the next academic year (July 1 – June 30) to max of 6 times annual allocation.
+Guidelines are available on Knowledge Base.
 The best advice with regard to claims is to KEEP COPIES OF RECEIPTS AND CANCELLED CHEQUES.
 Fund balances can be found under My Employment in the Employee section on PAWs.

 Housing Advance: An interest-free loan of up to $30,000 for the purchase of a principal residence paid back over five years through salary deductions.
-Application information is available on the Financial Services Division website.
+Application information is available on Knowledge Base.

 Moving Expenses: Up to $6,000 to assist new employees in defraying expenses to relocate, although more may be approved in special circumstances (see Article 22.8).

 Sabbatical Leaves and Sabbatical Travel: After 6 years of full-time service, application can be made for a 12 month leave at 90% salary or 6 month leave at 100%.
 A sabbatical project must be approved by the Dean.
 There is an appeal committee if denied.
 Eligibility for further sabbaticals is 6 months at 90% after 3 years and 12 month at 90% or 6 month at 100% after 6 years.
 You can be reimbursed up to $4,000 to cover travel for you sabbatical.
 It is important to continue to make you full pension contributions while on sabbatical.